-Mac OSX Rocket.Chat Development Environment Setup
+Mac OS Rocket.Chat Development Environment Setup

 Prerequisites

-Step 1: Clone the Rocket.Chat GitHub project
+Step 1: Clone the Rocket.Chat repository

 git clone https://github.com/<your-username>/Rocket.Chat.git